birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 - This takes the data-holder-dict from "oit_data_01b.json", and looks for a matching entry in Leganto.
 - The new subset file will remove courses from the original subset file if the course is already in Leganto with the same instructor.
     - Otherwise, the OIT course will be kept for the next step of doing OCRA reading-list-data lookups.
+- The output-file will be used as the source-file for the next 'OCRA lookups' step.

 ---